talkpython/mastering-pycharm-course/README.md

 ## Course Summary

 PyCharm is the premier Python IDE (integrated development environment).
-You will be hard pressed to find an editor that gives a more holistic way to build Python applications.
+You will be hard-pressed to find an editor that gives a more holistic way to build Python applications.
 While powerful, IDEs can be daunting to learn with all their features.
 That's why this course shows you how they all work.

 ## What's this course about and how is it different?